cesarnml/99bottles/README.md

   - 2. Refactoring.
 Ability to rearrange existing code without breaking it.
   - 3. OO.
 Deep understanding of the concepts behind OO programming and design

-- Confusing passage:
+- Key Concept - Dependency Injection:

-  - > "Have you injected a dependency instead of hard-coding the class name of a collaborator?
+  > "Have you injected a dependency instead of hard-coding the class name of a collaborator?
 The receiver can now freely depend on new and previously unforeseen objects, but it must remain ignorant of their actual class."

-  - Something to do with `dependency injection` wrt to `collaborator class name` ...
-  - AI Explanation:
+  Explanation:
   Instead of a class directly instantiating or referencing another class (hard-coding the collaborator), you "inject" the dependency—usually by passing it in as a parameter (to a constructor or method).
 This allows the class (the receiver) to work with any object that meets the expected interface, not just a specific class.
 The receiver doesn't need to know the actual class of the collaborator, making the code more flexible, testable, and open to extension.

 ```js
 // Instead of this (hard-coded):